Skip to content

 We’ll be working side-by-side with farmers, landowners, parish groups, communities, schools and colleges to protect and expand Herefordshire’s vital hedgerow network.
 Alongside the planting, we’re running traditional hedgelaying courses, hosting talks on the history and value of hedges, and inspiring young people through hands-on learning projects.
 Every metre planted helps us tackle climate change, boost biodiversity and bring our landscapes to life, from giving safe passage to hedgehogs and dormice, to supporting pollinators and birds.

-You can follow our progress this planting season with our Hedge-o-Meter:
+Follow our progress this planting season with our Hedge-o-Meter:

-We’re please to share that we’ve already run four hands-on hedgelaying courses, restoring an impressive 115 metres of hedgerow in the process.
-A huge thank you to Richard from Really Rural for guiding 37 participants through this timeless countryside craft — keeping heritage skills alive and well!
 Our first planting session of the season was on Friday 7th November at Steen’s Bridge where a group of fantastic volunteers planted a whopping 116m!

-We still have a long way to go to reach our 6km target and would love your help!
+But we have a long way to go to reach our 6km target and would love your help!

 Whether you come along solo, with friends or family, you’ll spend a few rewarding hours in the beautiful Herefordshire countryside, helping to plant something lasting.
 It’s a brilliant way to connect with nature, meet like-minded people and leave a living legacy behind…